AlexWatson1212/embracing-authenticity/_posts/2025-06-07-defence-mechanisms-i-still-use.md

 title: "The Defence Mechanisms I Still Use"
 date: 2025-06-07
 tags: Self-Awareness, Inner Work, Defence Mechanisms, Healing, Personal Growth
-description: Ehe survival strategies that once protected me no longer run the show.
+description: The survival strategies that once protected me no longer run the show.
 ---

 I’ve done a lot of work.